dpcairns/react-famous-cats/labs/LAB-08-09/LAB-09.md

 1. Normalize Database
 1. Add a new resource
-1. Detail View with Delete
+1. Detail view page
-1. STRETCH: Edit resource
+    - STRETCH: with Delete

 ## Project